Saturday, January 11, 2025

 will submerge the venerable culture

-ignore how much they enrich it.
+ignore how much they have already enriched it.

 * * *